nextflow-io/training/docs/basic_training/modules.md

 ### Importing modules

 Components defined in the module script can be imported into other Nextflow scripts using the `include` statement.
-This allows you to store these components in a separate file(s) so that they can be re-used in multiple workflows.
+This allows you to store these components in one or more file(s) that they can be re-used in multiple workflows.

-Using the `hello.nf` example, we can achieve this by:
+Using the `hello.nf` example, you can achieve this by:

 -   Creating a file called `modules.nf` in the top-level directory.
 -   Copying and pasting the two process definitions for `SPLITLETTERS` and `CONVERTTOUPPER` into `modules.nf`.